cvondrick/torch-starter/README.md

 Model
 -----
-I trained an AlexNet-esque network on [Places2](http://places2.csail.mit.edu/) with this code, which you can [download here](http://mit.edu/vondrick/torch-starter/pretrained.zip).
-This model obtains 40% top-1 accuracy on the validation set with 10-crops per image after 2 epochs.
-(Note: Places2 is no more!
-The new dataset is Places365, so these numbers are no longer comparable.)
+I trained an AlexNet-esque network on [Places365](http://places2.csail.mit.edu/) with this code, which you can [download here](http://mit.edu/vondrick/torch-starter/pretrained.zip).
+This model obtains 50% top-1 accuracy on the validation set.
+This is slightly worse than the published result because we didn't do averaging over 10 crops.

 If you use this model, please cite the Places2 paper (of which I am not affiliated).
 Note this model is slightly different from the AlexNet in Caffe.
-Notable differences: slightly less filters in conv1 and conv2, no groups, no spatial normalization, batch normalizaiton, trained with Adam instead of SGD, and sampling with replacement.
+Notable differences: no groups in the convolutions, no spatial normalization, batch normalizaiton, trained with Adam instead of SGD, and sampling with replacement.
 It is unclear to me whether these changes have a significant impact on performance.